 For Year Ahead Flexible RA and Three Year Forward Local RA showings, use the "Local and Flexible RA Template."
 The three Local Res tabs are for reporting year ahead local resources committed to meet Three Year Forward Local RA obligations.
+For 2023, 2024, and 2025, the CPE has the responsibility to meet the local requirements in PG&E and SCE's distribution service areas.
+For 2023, 2024, and 2025, LSEs must meet their local requirement in SDG&E's distribution service area.
 The Committed Flexible Res tab is for reporting flexible resources that are committed to meeting flexible capacity obligations.
 The three summary tabs include summary tables for both Three Year Forward Local and Flexible YA compliance, and the monthly Local RA obligation is capped at the System requirement.